alejandralopezgalan/Adventure-Works-Sales-Analysis/README.md

 All tables form an integrated data model that enables robust cross-dimensional analysis.
 The dataset is fictional and provided exclusively for educational purposes, aligning with the structure and learning goals outlined in the original YouTube tutorial and this project.
 It serves as a practical foundation for developing analytical capabilities, data visualisation skills, and professional dashboard design in a simulated business context.

 ### Tools
 - Microsoft Excel: Utilised for exploring, cleaning, transforming, and visualising the data through an interactive dashboard.
-The project also incorporates Power Query to load and shape multiple relational tables efficiently, forming the foundation of the data model
+The project also incorporates Power Query to load and shape multiple relational tables efficiently, forming the foundation of the data model.

 ### Data Cleaning and Transformation
 Power Query was used to load the six relational tables from the AdventureWorks workbook, establish connections, create new measures, and select only the columns relevant to the dashboard analysis.